Shivansh20128/Flexnet/README.md

 # Flexnet
-cloud based streaming service
+FlexNet is a Cloud-based streaming service.

 # Steps to Start Service
-1. Download the latest code from repository
+1. Download the latest code from the repository
-1. Configure node if not installed already
+1. Configure Node if not installed already
-1. Run `npm install` to install dependencies
+1. Run "npm install" to install dependencies
-1. To start service on localhost, run `node index.js`.
+1. To start service on localhost, run `node index.js`